Gameplay GIF

 Website: automatoys.app

-Roles: All except music and sound
+Roles: All except sound

 The debut game for Idle Friday (est. 2018) which went on to be an Apple Design Award finalist in 2023.
 Each Automatoy is a unique, mechanical obstacle course.
 Tap, turn, tilt and spin the contraptions to help each ball hop and roll its way to victory.